akshay-3apr/microblog/README.md

 # microblog
-MicroBlog webapplication built to understand Flask framework and implement Face Recognition as the login option
+MicroBlog web application built to understand Flask framework and implement Face Recognition as the login option

 ## Getting Started